Quantum Walker in Presence of a Moving Detector: SCHEME TO STUDY QRW IN PRESENCE OF A MOVING DETECTOR

 The unitary operator we have chosen is Hadamard operator $H$ that acts on the chirality state. $H$ is given as

 After the action of Hadamard coin the Translation operator $T$ acts in the following way:

 QRW is usually studied in two specific ways: \begin{itemize} \item Without a detector : This allows free propagation of the walker on either side of origin.
 This corresponds to an Infinite Walk (IW). \item With a detector : This is usually studied by placing a detector or absorbing boundary on one side of the path of the walker.
-This restricts free propagation on one side and therefore leads to Semi Infinite Walk (SIW). \end{itemize} Vis a vis this usual SIW there is another variation called the Quenched Quantum Walk (QQW), where the detector is initially placed at a site and then removed from the path of the walker after a certain time interval.
+This restricts free propagation on one side and therefore leads to Semi Infinite Walk (SIW). \end{itemize} Vis-a-vis this usual SIW there is another variation called the Quenched Quantum Walk (QQW), where the detector is initially placed at a site and then removed from the path of the walker after a certain time interval.
 In all the above cases with detector, we already know that presence of a detector at a certain site $x_D$ in the path of the walker affects the occupation probabilities of sites in the following way : If the walker reaches $x_D$ with probability $p_{x_D}$ and the detection probability of the detector is $p_D$, then the absorption probability would obviously be $p_{x_D}p_D$.

 However, in our study, we have chosen that, whenever the walker reaches the detector, it is detected with probability unity, i.e., $p_D=1$.
 In addition to this, here the detector has a movement which we assume to be a hopping.
 The detector is initially placed at $x_D$.
 It then hops to a site $(x_D)_1=x_D+s$ after making $n$ number of detections.
 Therefore, if the first detection at $x_D$ is made at time $t$, the first detection at $(x_D)_1$ will be at time $t_1=t+(2n+s)$.
-When it completes $n$ detections at $(x_D)_1$ it moves further and detects in the same manner and then again hops to $(x_D)_2=(x_D)_1+s$.
+When it completes $n$ detections at $(x_D)_1$ it moves further to $(x_D)_2=(x_D)_1+s$ and detects in the same manner.